foreverfl/vscode/docs/sourcecontrol/github.md

 ![Extension Sign In](images/github/extension-signin.png)

 If you are not redirected to VS Code, you can add your authorization token manually.
 In the browser window, you will receive your authorization token.
 Copy the token, and switch back to VS Code.
-Select **Signing in to github.com...** in the Status bar, paste the token, and hit `kbstyle(Enter)`.
+Select **Signing in to github.com...** in the Status bar, paste the token, and hit `Enter`.

 ## Setting up a repository

 ### Cloning a repository

-You can search for and clone a repository from GitHub using the **Git: Clone** command in the Command Palette (`kb(workbench.action.showCommands)`) or by using the **Clone Repository** button in the Source Control view (available when you have no folder open).
+You can search for and clone a repository from GitHub using the **Git: Clone** command in the Command Palette (`Ctrl+Shift+P`) or by using the **Clone Repository** button in the Source Control view (available when you have no folder open).

 ![Clone Repository button in the Source Control view](images/github/git-clone-button.png)